LearningLocker/docs/src/http-aggregation.md

 # Aggregation HTTP Interface

 The Learning Locker Aggregation HTTP interface utilises the [Mongo aggregation API](https://docs.mongodb.com/manual/aggregation/) and is only available for statements.
 You must additionally supply your Basic Auth details with each request in the `Authorization` header.
-Your Basic Auth details can be found under Settings > Clients.
+Your Basic Auth details can be found under **Settings** > **Clients**.
 The interface requires a `pipeline` URL parameter, which is a JSON encoded array containing a pipeline of stages for statements to pass through before being output from the interface.
 The optional URL parameters are described in the table below.

 Name | Description
 --- | ---